The Power of T Visas in Protecting Victims

 Stories of religious trafficking – how it can happen to anyone

 The following are hypothetical cases and not based on specific individual circumstances.
-They are not meant to point figures at or cast judgment on any particular faith practice.
+They are not meant to point fingers at or cast judgment on any particular faith practice.

 Case 1: Involuntary servitude to a religious leader